 - Finally, drizzle your salad with prepared vinaigrette (I usually start with half of the vinaigrette and add more as needed) and gently toss to combine.
 Best served immediately.

-You may also enjoy these shredded Brussels sprout salad recipes – Shredded Brussels Sprout Salad with Chicken and Beets, Shredded Brussels Sprout Persimmon Salad, and Shredded Kale and Brussels Sprout Salad with Lemon + Orange Vinaigrette.
+You may also enjoy this Shredded Brussels Sprout Persimmon Salad or this Shredded Kale and Brussels Sprout Salad with Lemon + Orange Vinaigrette.

 What to do with the leftovers